Inventory Management

 Panic ordering after a stockout leads to excess inventory.
 Cash tied up in supplies you don't need.

-Manual Tracking
+Manual tracking

 Spreadsheets, sticky notes, and tribal knowledge.
 Someone leaves and the reorder process breaks.

-Quantity Method
+Quantity method

 Set specific minimum and maximum quantities.
 Simple and predictable.
+E.g. min 100 units, max 500 units.

-Days of Cover Method
+Days of cover method

 Purchase